abdulfatir/abdulfatir.github.io/_posts/2018-9-28-Normalizing-Flows-Part-1.md

   });
 </script>

 Simple distributions (e.g., Gaussian) are often used as likelihood distributions.
 However, the true distribution is often far from this simple distribution and this results in issues such as blurry reconstructions in the case of images.
 Latent variable models such as VAEs often set the prior distribution $p(\mathbf{z})$ to a factorial multivariate Gaussian distribution.
 Such a simplistic assumption hampers the model in multiple ways.
 For instance, this does not allow a multi-modal latent space distribution.
-Normalizing Flows allow transformation of samples from a simple distribution (subsequently denoted by $q_0$) to samples from a complex distribution by applying a series of invertible flows.
+Normalizing Flows allow transformation of samples from a simple distribution (subsequently denoted by $q_0$) to samples from a complex distribution by applying a series of invertible functions.

 ### Distribution of a Simple Transformation of a RV